Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Applications

-Figure \ref{Fig.4} depicts the variation of the Lorenz number as a function of the temperature for various conditions of magnetic field and chemical potential.
-It can be observed that $L$ increases with temperature, {\em i.e.} the heat transport forges ahead of the charge transport.
+Figure \ref{Fig.4} depicts the variations of the Lorenz number components $L_0$ and $L_1$ as functions of the temperature for various conditions of magnetic field and chemical potential.
+It can be observed that both $L_0$ and $L_1$ increase with $T$, {\em i.e.} the heat transport forges ahead of the charge transport.
 This indicates that the hot QCD matter does not comply with the Wiedemann-Franz law.
-The Lorenz number of the weakly magnetized medium almost follows the same trend as that of the zero magnetic field case with temperature.
-The presence of finite chemical potential in the magnetized medium reduces the magnitude of $L$ for all temperatures.
-However, throughout the variation, $L$ remains larger than unity, indicating that the thermal conductivity prevails over the electrical conductivity at any value of the temperature.
-The observed enhanced difference between the heat and charge transports is in accordance with the observations on charge conduction behavior in Figure \ref{Fig.1} and heat conduction behavior in Figure \ref{Fig.2}.
+Both $L_0$ and $L_1$ of the weakly magnetized medium almost follow the same trend as that of the zero magnetic field case with temperature.
+The presence of finite chemical potential in the magnetized medium reduces the magnitudes of $L_0$ and $L_1$ for all temperatures.
+However, throughout the variation, these components of the Lorenz number remain larger than unity, indicating that the thermal conductivity ($\kappa_0$) prevails over the electrical conductivity ($\ec$) and the Hall-type thermal conductivity ($\kappa_1$) also prevails over the Hall conductivity ($\eh$) at any value of the temperature.
+The observed enhanced difference between the heat transport and the charge transport is in accordance with the observations on charge conduction behavior in figures \ref{Fig.1} and \ref{Fig.11} and heat conduction behavior in figures \ref{Fig.2} and \ref{Fig.22}.